Preface

 Starting from some unknown point in time (actually, I can't remember), servers in mainland China have been unable to directly connect to Docker Hub (docker.io).
 This is undoubtedly a blow to all mainland servers.
 Fortunately, there are more and more proxy services, so it's not completely unusable.

-However, the Docker image service ghcr.io, provided by GitHub, which shares the same fate as Docker Hub, doesn't have many proxy services available.
-Even if someone sets one up, it often cannot access private repositories (this is basically caused by login failures).
+However, ghcr.io, the Docker image service provided by GitHub, which shares the same fate as Docker Hub, doesn't have many proxy services available.
+Even if someone sets one up, it often cannot access private repositories (this is basically due to login failures).

-Because two projects use ghcr and have private repositories, mainland servers completely cannot pull them, or the pulling is very slow, making it impossible to use mainland servers for distribution.
+Because two projects use ghcr and have private repositories, mainland servers completely cannot pull them, or the pulling is very slow, making it impossible to use mainland servers for load balancing.
 I have been desperately searching for a proxy solution for ghcr.
-Coincidentally, I recently found Harbor, an enterprise-level private Docker registry, and tried to set it up.
+Coincidentally, I recently found Harbor, an enterprise-level private Docker registry, and tried setting it up.

 First, you need:

-Harbor is a program that runs based on Docker, so the server needs to have Docker installed in advance.
+Harbor is a program that runs based on Docker, so the server needs Docker installed beforehand.
 If the server is in mainland China, you also need to configure a proxy in advance; otherwise, subsequent steps may fail.
 For this, you have the following options:

 Open Harbor Releases.
 You will see content similar to the following in the Release section.

-harbor-offline-installer-v<version>.tgz is the offline installation package, and harbor-online-installer-v<version>.tgz is the online installation package.
+harbor-offline-installer-v<version>.tgz is the offline installer package. harbor-online-installer-v<version>.tgz is the online installer package.
 Please deploy according to the actual latest version.

 This tutorial uses the online version.
 If your server really cannot connect to Docker Hub, please use the offline version.
 There is no difference in usage between the two.
-The difference is that the online installation package will pull images from Docker Hub before deployment, which is relatively more lightweight, and the local files will be cleaner.
+The difference is that the online installer pulls images from Docker Hub before deployment, which is relatively more lightweight, and the local files will be cleaner.

 Download the file to the server and extract it.
 At this point, a folder named harbor will appear.